 It's difficult to identify specific lichen species, so much so even experts can misfire.

 Old man's beard is pale greenish-gray in color, and has long, hair-like strands, the source of their common names.
-The great Swedish botanist, Karl Linnaeus, creator of the binomial naming system that scientists use to identify species, thought Spanish moss looked so similar to Usnea lichens that he named Spanish moss Tilandsia usneoides, " meaning of usnea."
+The great Swedish scientist, Karl Linnaeus, creator of the binomial naming system that scientists use to identify species, thought Spanish moss looked so similar to Usnea lichens that he named Spanish moss Tilandsia usneoides, " meaning of usnea."

 But it's not hard to separate the two.
 Old man's beard is more elastic than Spanish moss; pull it and it will stretch a bit.
 Pull Spanish moss and it will break.
 It's also finer in appearance, more hair-like than Spanish moss, and a little more unruly looking.